lchop/Cpp_guide/README.md

 }
 int main(){
 	using namespace apple;
-	using apple::print(); //will be applied only the fonction print("hello");//will use apple namespace because of using namespace orange::print("Hello")
+	print("hello");//will use apple namespace because of using namespace using apple::print; //will be applied only to the fonction print of apple print("hello");//will use apple namespace because of using namespace orange::print("Hello")